Frequently asked questions

 To design the initial, personalized assay, Haystack MRD requires a formalin-fixed, paraffin-embedded tumor sample (or in some cases, a biopsy sample) and a blood draw.
 For monitoring MRD status at all future time points, a blood draw is required.

-To build the personalized MRD panel, a tissue sample of at least 25 mm2 of surface area and 50 µm of depth are required.
+To build the personalized MRD panel, a tissue sample of at least 25 mm2 of surface area and 50 µm of depth is required.
 Biopsies are accepted, but they may have a higher failure rate if they yield fewer non-necrotic tumor cells.
-A block with 4–5 needle biopsies will typically yield enough DNA for successful sequencing.
+See the table below for details.

 The tumor sample is obtained surgically (typically when a tumor is removed surgically from the body with curative intent) and should be formalin-fixed and paraffin-embedded.
 When Haystack MRD is ordered, we will work with the pathology lab to obtain the tumor tissue.

 Results for an initial order can take up to 4 weeks, which includes time to build a personalized test for new patients.
-Any subsequent test results will be provided within 5–7 days after the order is placed.
+Any subsequent test results will be provided within 5–7 days after the sample is received.

-Our proprietary technology effectively eliminates the background signal so that the optimal number of mutations can be included in each patient’s test panel.
+Our proprietary technology decreases the background signal so that the optimal number of mutations can be included in each patient’s test panel.
 Haystack MRD tracks up to 50 mutations, prioritizing truncal somatic mutations.

 Yes, all Haystack MRD testing is done in a CLIA-certified lab.